daniel-hermansen/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?
-- [ ] Name three lifecycle methods and their purposes.
+    Class components are still very common in the industry and there are companies that still use them to write their code.
+Apart from those that still use them, nearly every company has class components in their legacy code so it is important to know how to use them.
+Class components can carry state rather than having it passed down from the parent component via props.
+Lifecycle hooks are also easier to use with class components.
+- [ ] Name three lifecycle methods and their purposes. render(): the render method is required in all class components and it is what renders the component to the UI. componentDidMount(): this method is called as the component is mounted and ready it is a good place for API calls. componentDidUpdate(): this method when the component is updating.
+Its most common use is to update the DOM when there are state changes or prop changes.
 - [ ] What is the purpose of a custom hook?
+    Custom hooks are written in order to reuse stateful logic (like the dark mode).
 - [ ] Why is it important to test our apps?
+    Testing helps reduce defects in new features and reduces bugs when existing functionality is changed.
+Testing will also help meet the needs of a design contract if one exists.

 ## Project Set Up